|

 A visit to Bonaventura Cemetery in Savannah is not to be missed.

-Not far from Savannah we were able to kayak to Tybee Island
+Not far from Savannah we took a kayak to Tybee Island and walk the island beach.

 Just into Arizona is the beautiful Canyon du Chelly.